IBM-Cloud/docs/support/index.md

 If the problem is not due to an outage, and you are a customer in a country or region excluding China, open a support ticket by using one of the following options:

-  * From the Account and Support widget, click **Get help**.
+  * From the Support widget, click **Get help**.
 On the page that is displayed, click **GET IN TOUCH**.
 Fill in the form to indicate what you need technical support for.
   * Use the [IBM {{site.data.keyword.Bluemix_notm}} Support](http://ibm.biz/bluemixsupport){: new_window} help page.
 You can submit tickets for sales, billing, IBMid and login, and technical support problems.
 For technical support problems, you can further select a technical group after you click **Technical Support**.
 For example, if you need help with Cloud Foundry apps, OpenWhisk, Containers, Virtual Servers, or Bare Metal servers, you can choose **Application Services**.
 If you need help with a specific service, select the corresponding service category.
 To determine the category that your service belongs to, see categories under [Services](../services/index.html){: new_window} in the navigation pane.
   * From [IBM Client Success Portal](https://support.ibmcloud.com){: new_window}.
 After you sign in to the portal, click **Open Ticket**, and then fill in the support form.